Reinhold von Werner: Early life

 Reinhold Werner was born on 10 May 1825, in the town of Weferlingen, Prussia in what is now Saxony-Anhalt.
 He served for several years in the merchant marine in the 1830s and 1840s, during which he made several voyages to the East Indies.
 While in the merchant marine, he was given the nickname Schweizer (Swiss), as his North German shipmates found his accent to be particularly foreign compared to their native Plattdeutsch.

 Naval career

 In 1849, Werner became an officer in the German Reichsflotte (Imperial Fleet), which had been organised the year before.
 In 1852, he transferred to the Preussische Marine (Prussian Navy), at the age of 22.
 The Preussische Marine accepted only ten applicants to the officer corps that year.
 Werner was the only officer in the first group who was directly commissioned as a lieutenant; the other nine became officer cadets.
 He was promoted to the rank of kapitänleutnant (captain lieutenant) in 1856.
-While commanding the warship Elbe, he participated in a naval expedition to the Far East in 1859–1862.
+While commanding the vessel Elbe, he participated in a naval expedition to the Far East in 1859–1862.